 An HR person isn’t a developer, and so they can’t know all the profession’s ins and outs.
 Consequently, drawing informed conclusions about a candidate before hiring them is impossible, no matter how well HR personnel is trained.
 Most psychological tricks are quite apparent, and that’s why developers give clumsy answers like “Well, in the next five years, I want to program even better,” or “Sure thing I’m a team player!
 Swimming and running are my hobbies.”
 Without HR staff, new employees are interviewed just as well.
 We all make mistakes, so not every hire will contribute to the company’s success—that’s a fact.
 But the presence of an HR person doesn’t necessarily eliminate these mistakes.

 I’ve heard, in some cases, HR staff helps to evaluate employees.
 In evaluations, we want to find out whether an employee works well, if they fit well into the team, and if the employee engagement is good enough.
 But isn’t it easier to just ask the team?
-Do you know who can evaluate a developer best of all?
+Do you know who can evaluate developer’s work best of all?
 Yep, another developer.
 The designer’s work should be evaluated by—wait for it—another designer!
 I frankly can’t see how that is one of the HR tasks!
 The simple mechanism of peer review gives loads of information.
 Having that info and having talked to an employee in question, their manager should be able to evaluate their contribution to the company and change the payroll accordingly.

 Are there more HR tasks?
 Sometimes HR teams develop employee benefits programs or help shape company policy.
 However, in my opinion (and experience), all these “HR duties” can be very well carried out directly by the company’s top management with a bit of help from administrative staff such as office managers.
 That’s a question of meeting every two-three months to discuss the ideas gathered from the employees.